 You can catch a professional sports game year round, depending on the season.
 National level teams compete in lacrosse, basketball and hockey.
 Some of the biggest concerts that the Mile High City welcome, perform at Pepsi Center due to the venue’s sheer size.

-Pro Sports & Performing Arts Venue in Denver
+Pro Sports Arena and Performing Arts Venue

 The Pepsi Center in Denver sprawls on 45 acres of land.
 The construction began in November 1997 and was part of a six-year sporting venue upgrade program, which also included the Coors Field (home of the Colorado Rockies) and Sports Authority Field at Mile High (home of the Denver Broncos).

-Home Teams: Colorado Avalanche, Denver Nuggets and Colorado Mammoth
+CO Avalanche, Denver Nuggets and CO Mammoth

 The Pepsi Center is the home of NBA’s Denver Nuggets, NHL’s Colorado Avalanche, NLL’s Colorado Mammoth.
 The complex includes a basketball practice facility for the Denver Nuggets and an atrium that sculptures of sports athletes.